robotology/human-dynamics-estimation/README.md

 # Human Dynamics Estimation (HDE)

 Human Dynamics Estimation (HDE) is a collection of YARP devices for the online estimation of the kinematics and dynamics of a human subject monitored with a set of wearable sensors and/or interacting with a robot.
-A ROS-based visualizer allows to visualize in real-time the output of the estimation.
 The devices can be installed and run in Linux, macOS and Windows.

 > !NOTE
 > Since September 2024 (release 4.0.0) the human-dynamics-estimation repo contains the software that used to be part of the https://github.com/robotology/wearables repository.